Barcelona Itinerary: Planning Your Time

 Barcelona is easily worth two days, and no one would regret having a third day (or a fourth, or a fifth…).
 If you can spare only one full day for the city, it will be a scramble, but a day you'll never forget.

 When planning your time, be aware that many top sights are closed on Monday — making them especially crowded on Tuesday and Sunday.
-Some of Barcelona's major sights can have long lines, such as the Sagrada Família and La Pedrera; it's smart to make advance tickets.
+Some of Barcelona's major sights can have long lines, such as the Sagrada Família and La Pedrera; it's smart to get advance tickets.

 With that in mind, here are my recommended priorities: